 There is plenty of pressure on parents when it comes to raising their child.
 What makes a "good" father?
 The term is quite subjective, but there are some basics that you can stick to.
 Yes, being a good father takes effort, but it is deeply rewarding.
 With a little common sense and commitment, being a Dad will be one of the most amazing roles you will ever play!

-1. Be There
+1. Be there

-2. Get Involved
+2. Get involved

-3. Patience, Patience, Patience
+3. Patience, patience, patience

-4. Manage Your Emotions
+4. Manage your emotions

-Yes, exhaustion is very trying and yes, the baby may cry all night.
+Yes, exhaustion is very taxing and yes, the baby may cry all night.
 However, that does not give anyone the right to be mad at that baby.
-Aggression towards the baby can be fatal to something so small.
+Aggression towards the baby can be very toxic.
 Anger management is an absolute must in being a good father.
-If anger is a problem, seek anger management classes, walk away and leave the care to the mother while learning to control the anger.
+If anger is a problem, it is strongly advised an individual seeks anger management classes, walks away and leave the care to the mother while learning to manage these emotions.